 There is a set of guidelines that your page has to follow to be able to verify your Facebook business page.
 There are four significant verification guidelines:

-How to Get Verified on Facebook (Blue Check) – Step by Step
+How to Get Verified on Facebook – Step by Step

 Verification is free on Facebook, but you want to have your page set up ahead of time to ensure Facebook grants your verification request.
 Check that your website, bio, email address, and description are all updated and current.
 You want to link to your business’s official website, and you should link back to Facebook from your website.